GetAssuredDev/GetAssured-Business/_pages/faqs.md

 We are sure you will like our service enough to keep us around, and continue to let us serve you and your employees!

-However, if for any reason you hope to suspend your company’s subscription with us, simply drop us an email at [hello@get-assured.co](mailto:hello@get-assured.co) to inform us on your decision and provide us with feedback so that we can improve further.
+However, if for any reason you hope to suspend your company’s subscription with us, simply drop us an email at [business@get-assured.co](mailto:business@get-assured.co) to inform us on your decision and provide us with feedback so that we can improve further.

 </div>
 </li>